 Tanja Möderscheim, Dutch fine artist

 Fine Dutch still life paintings: 17th C style, technique, pigments & framing

 I’m a Dutch fine artist in London and I specialise in still life paintings.
 I celebrate and explore cultural heritage and in particular that of the 17th century Dutch Golden Age.
 Light and how it touches the subject is also an important focus in my paintings.

 I stay true to this period by only using 17th century techniques and pigments.
-Setting the paintings in bespoke Golden Age replica frames, this allows me to produce exclusive, fine Dutch still life paintings.
+Setting the paintings in bespoke Golden Age replica frames or hand-picked period frames, allows me to produce fine Dutch still life paintings.

 Fruit and produce

 I also explore culinary tradition through paintings of British and French artisans’ food produce, celebrating their role in local communities.
 This has led to a collaboration with the BBC Food and Farming Awards in 2016, paintings of produce grown by members of the Collège Culinaire de France in 2019, and an upcoming exhibition of Provençal produce in St Saturnin lès Apt.
 My paintings of Roman tableware finds are also part of the theme of heritage and tradition.
 In addition, I also really just enjoy painting fruit.

 Exhibitions and events

 I exhibit regularly in between painting commissioned/bespoke pieces.
 Selected exhibitions and events include the Mall Galleries (RBA, SWA, SBA), Affordable Art Fair and Game Fair.
 I also give lectures (Anglo Dutch Society).

 Inspiration: Dutch Masters active during the 17th Century: first half of the 17th-Century Golden Age, working in the “ontbijt” or “breakfast” genre – handling of light, e.g., Pieter Claesz.
 Flower painters throughout the 17th Century: Bosschaert, Mignon, Willem van Aelst, Rachel Ruysch, Roelandt Savery.
 Game painters: Willem van Aelst.
 Spanish painters: Zurbarán, Cotan, Yepes, Meléndez.
 More recent times: Henri Fantin-Latour and Claudio Bravo.

 Technique: classical painting technique involving grounding, dead-colouring, working up and glazing.
-Paintings on fine Belgian linen, Italian wood panels, silver and 23ct gold.
+Paintings on fine Belgian linen, Italian poplar panels, silver and 23ct gold.